 What Color is Ceylon sapphire?

 When the word Sapphire is heard, blue is the color that immediately comes straight to mind.
 Most of the people think that blue is the only color available.
 But the fact is that sapphires exist in various colors but the most recognized is Blue.
 In many countries across the world, blue sapphires can be found.
-Blue Ceylon Sapphires from Sri Lanka are known for their vivid transparent tone and saturation with evenly spread pastel to rich blue hue.
+Blue Ceylon Sapphires from Sri Lanka are known for their vivid transparent tone and saturation with evenly spread pastel to a rich blue hue.

 Are Ceylon sapphires rare?

 While padparadscha is the rarest form of Sapphire, it’s the finest Ceylon sapphires that receive the highest bids at auctions.
 Blue sapphires are the most popular color gemstone in the world, second only to a diamond.
 Additionally, sapphire is the second hardest gemstone (second only to diamond) with a hardness rating of 9 on the MOHS scale, making it extremely durable and everlasting as well.

 What does Ceylon Blue Sapphire mean?

 Blue sapphire is the birthstone of people born in September.
 It is repeatedly linked with sacred events throughout history and considered the gem of gems.
 It was a symbol of power and strength, but also kind-heartedness and wise judgment.
 Sapphire gemstone was believed to preserve chastity, discover fraud and treachery, protect its wearer from poison, plague, fever and skin diseases, and had great power in resisting black magic and ill-wishing.